Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Articles/Interviewing.razor.md

-- Step 1 - Creating a Skill Canvas
-  - The Skill List
-  	- Technical Skills
-  	- Personal Skills
-  - Skill Definitions and Expertise Levels
-  - Quantifying the Skills
-	- Importance
-	- Teachability

-- Step 2 - Defining a Strategy
-	- Constraints Evaluation
-		- Deadlines
-		- Team Availability
-		- Finances
-	- Thoroughness vs Brevity
-	- The Game Plan

-- Step 3 - Preparing the Job Description
-	- how people interact with it
-		- filter (limited)
-		- click depending on title (more vague the worse)
-		- look at requirements (does the person match 70%)
-		- follow up (depending on complexity)
-	- what is it meant to do
-	- how to create it
-		- should we sate the budget

-- Talent Search

-- Screening and Shortlisting
-	- should we require a motivation letter

-- Interviewing
-	- Homework
-	- Feedback

-- Evaluation and Offer of Employment

-- Training and Onboarding

 # Concise Guide to Specialized Recruitment - Part 1: Creating a Skill Canvas

 Employees are the lifeblood of every company.
 They are the ones creating our products, providing our services and driving our growth and innovation.
 Because of this, it is of utmost importance to choose them with meticulous care.